-4 Evacuation Actions a.
+4. Evacuation Actions a.
 Release evacuation recommendation through media. b.
 Provide evacuation area and evacuation route maps to media. c.
 Release information on how transportation will be provided for those who lack it. d.
-Release public instructions on securing property, property protection, and to take with you. e.
-Release information to media on shelter and mass care facilities available f.
-Release special instructions for those evacuating pets, and insure that ha the information on which shelters will accept pets or available shelter fa cilities for animals.
-5 General Actions a.
+Release public instructions on securing property, property protection, and what take with you. e.
+Release information to media on shelter and mass care facilities available. f.
+Release special instructions for those evacuating pets, and insure that you have the information on which shelters will accept pets or available sheltering facilities for animals.
+5. General Actions a.
 Release information to media on where persons needing assistance should call. b.
-Release information on curfews and travel restrictions in offect we ev b.
-Release information on curfews and travel restrictions in effect water c.
-Release information on disaster welfare inquiry procedures do d.
-Advise the public not to return to the evacuation/shelter in place area until toll so by the proper authorities. e.
+Release information on curfews and travel restrictions in effect within evacuation areas. c.
+Release information on disaster welfare inquiry procedures d.
+Advise the public not to return to the evacuation/shelter in place area until told to d so by the proper authorities. e.
 Inform media of emergency response actions and organizations participating.
-Po est-Emergency Phase 1.
-Coordinate with law enforcement to obtain information on routes for return of evacu and areas where reentry is restricted due to damage.
-2. Coordinate with EMC to obtain and release damage/contamination assessments to me and update them as additional information becomes available.
-3. Release information to media on return of evacuees and preferred reentry routes, if ar 4.
-Release information to media on access controls for damaged areas, if any 5.
-Provide public information on safety precautions for entering damaged areas and the n to document damage and contact insurance companies.
-6. Release information on disaster relief/recovery programs and facilities.
+Pos st-Emergency Phase Coordinate with law enforcement to obtain information on routes for return of evacues and areas where reentry is restricted due to damage.
+2. Coordinate with EMC to obtain and release damage/contamination assessments to media and update them as additional information becomes available.
+3. Release information to media on return of evacuees and preferred reentry routes, if any 4.
+Release information to media on access controls for damaged areas, if any.
+5. Provide public information on safety precautions for entering damaged areas and the nee to document damage and contact insurance companies.
+Release information on disaster relief/recovery programs and facilities.
 7. Release information on termination of shelter operations.
-8. Release information on decontamination activities.
-9. Release information on volunteer assistance.
+Release information on decontamination activities.
+Release information on volunteer assistance.
 Release information on clean-up/decontamination activities, if needed.
-11. Keep public and media informed of long-term clean-up activities, potential long-term he effects, liability information, and future mitigation efforts.
+11 Keep public and media informed of long-term clean-up activities, potential long-term